Mastercard New Digital Doors® - GuruFocus.com

 This latest introduction from Mastercard Digital Doors kicks off a month of educational and celebratory programming for small business owners.
 Informative webinars on a range of topics from Mastercard experts are currently available for signups here as well as a webinar in partnership with Hello Alice on the “Black Entrepreneurship on the Rise” is open here for registration.
 Additionally, MLB and Mastercard will be teaming up again this summer in support of its Home Team Advantage Small Business Contest, giving small business owners in select cities the chance to win a grant to their business, access to Mastercard’s small business tools and a priceless baseball experience.

-Joining in celebration of Small Business Month, the NYC Department of Small Business Services (SBS), and Mastercard today announced the expansion of its Digital Doors partnership to raise awareness of cybersecurity protection for small businesses and steps they can take to protect their digital content from cyber-attacks.
+Joining in celebration of Small Business Month, the NYC Department of Small Business Services (SBS), and Mastercard announced+the+expansion of its Digital Doors partnership to raise awareness of cybersecurity protection for small businesses and steps they can take to protect their digital content from cyber-attacks.
 As part of the expanded partnership, Mastercard will make available free webinars to educate small businesses on cybersecurity threats and best practices to thrive online.

 Hear From Partners